2025 Edmonton Elks season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2025 CFL draft took place on April 29, 2025.
 The Elks had seven selections in the eight-round draft after forfeiting their first-round and eighth-round picks, but acquiring a third-round pick in a trade.
 Not including traded picks or forfeitures, the team selected third in each round of the draft, after finishing seventh in the 2024 league standings.